dmitrykologrivko/nestjs-boilerplate/packages/core/docs/application-services.md

 ##### List operation

 You can extend `ListInput` class to provide your own implementation of input DTO for the list operation.
-The default output list item is Entity DTO class but you can customize this by providing another DTO class that extends `BaseEntityDto` class.
+The default output list item is Entity DTO class, but you can customize this by providing another DTO class that extends `BaseEntityDto` class.
 If you use pagination you can provide a paginated container class that will wrap a list of output items.